syashasvisai/CapstoneProject_ParallelRobot/README.md

 This is my Capstone project for the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 In this project, I have integrated the concepts I have learnt throughout this course with my Research Project that I had executed in Matlab.
 The project is a Pick-and-Place Parallel Robot (2RPR).
-The aim of this implementation is to gain knowledge of the Matlab coder app and OOP in Matlab and integrate it with my learnings from this course.
-Writing the Matlab code keeping in mind its software implementation in C++ is the most important takeawy for me from this project.
+The aim of this implementation is to integrate my learnings from this course with my existing knowledge in Matlab.
+For this project, I also learnt OOP in Matlab and expanded my skill sets by learning the Matlab Coder application.
+Writing Matlab code for Controlling dynamical systems keeping in mind its software implementation in C++ is the most important takeawy for me from this project.

 No additional libraries are required to run this project.